 French men's shoes, 1690–1700, embroidered silk and leather, from the collection of the Costume Institute at the Met.

-Here are some museums who have their collections online that I have found helpful!
-There are definitely museums missing from this list, either because they don't have a big online collection, or because I forgot.
-Feel free to send any I have missed if it's the latter.
+49 museums with well-digitized online collections of fashion and textiles.
+Feel free to send any you've come across that I have missed.
 I tried to mention what each collection is most useful for, but it ended up mostly just being stats on how many items each place has.
 Enjoy!

 Art Institute of Chicago: An incredible collection of textiles, with over 10,000 items.

 Autry Museum of the American West: All things Western wear.

 Bata Shoe Museum: The best shoe museum in the world, with many online versions of their exhibitions.

 Brighton & Hove Museum: Interesting examples of 20th century African dress.

 Budapest Museum of Applied Arts: Hungarian fashion and textiles.

 Chicago History Museum: Extensive collection of 20th-century couture.

 Cincinnati Art Museum: Over 15,000 items in their fashion and textile collection.

 Cleveland Museum of Art: A world-class textile collection with thousands of objects, including many masterworks of non-Western dress.